siderolabs/talos/website/content/docs/v0.12/Reference/cli.md

 ### Options

 ```
+      --dry-run           skip the actual upgrade and show the upgrade plan instead
       --endpoint string   the cluster control plane endpoint
       --from string       the Kubernetes control plane version to upgrade from
   -h, --help              help for upgrade-k8s